Table of Contents

 But if you’ll never use the service, skip it.

 Try to get at least three different quotes on your coverage before opting into a policy.
-But make sure the coverage you can depend on.
+But make sure you can depend on the coverage.

-A policy that won’t pay when you need it could cost you thousands of dollars more than the amount you’d saved on the lower premiums.
+A policy that won’t pay when you need it could cost you thousands of dollars more than the amount you would have saved on the lower premiums.

 How can you tell?
 Independent rating agencies like A.M.
 Best and Moody’s issue grades for insurance companies.

-Higher grades (As and better) usually indicate the insurance company stands on solid financial footing.
+Higher grades (A’s) usually indicate the insurance company stands on solid financial footing.

 Every company on my list above has high ratings from A.M.
 Best.
 If you go with another company, check its rates before signing the policy.